Darrell Henderson Player Prop Bets for NFL Week 8 | Los Angeles vs. Houston 10/31/2021

 Matchup vs. Houston

-- Henderson will go up against a Texans squad that allows 145.7 rushing yards per game and is the NFL's 31st-ranked rush defense.
+- Conceding 145.7 rushing yards per game, the Texans have the 31st-ranked run defense in the league.

-- Henderson and the Rams will face off against the NFL's worst defense in terms of rushing touchdowns allowed (12).
+- Henderson and the Rams will face off against the NFL's worst defense in terms of rushing touchdowns conceded (12).

 Recent Performances

-- Last week against the Lions, Henderson picked up 45 yards on 15 carries.

-- He added three receptions for 19 yards in the passing game.

-- Henderson has 205 rushing yards (68.3 ypg) on 53 carries with two touchdowns over his last three games.
+- Over his last three games, Henderson has rushed for 205 yards on 53 carries (68.3 ypg), with two touchdowns.

-- He's also caught six passes for 65 yards (21.7 per game) and one touchdown.
+- He also has six catches for 65 yards (21.7 per game) and one touchdown.

 Henderson's Los Angeles Teammates